The Trace Criterion for Kernel Bandwidth Selection for Support Vector Data Description: Introduction

 \section{Introduction}

+\addtocontents{toc}{ } In this section we provide a brief description of the support vector data description technique.
+Our description follows the description given in \cite{tax2004support} and \cite{2016arXiv160205257K,ChaudhuriMean}.

-\addtocontents{toc}{ } Support vector data description (SVDD) is a machine learning technique that is used for single-class classification and anomaly detection.
-First introduced by Tax and Duin \cite{tax2004support}, SVDD's mathematical formulation is almost identical to the one-class variant of support vector machines: one-class support sector machines (OCSVM), which is attributed to Sch{\"ol}kopf \etal \cite{scholkopf2000support}.
-The use of SVDD is popular in domains in which the majority of data belongs to a single class and no distributional assumptions can be made.
+Support vector data description (SVDD) is a machine learning technique that is used for single-class classification and anomaly detection.
+First introduced by Tax and Duin \cite{tax2004support}, SVDD's mathematical formulation is almost identical to the one-class variant of support vector machines: one-class support vector machines (OCSVM), which is attributed to Sch{\"ol}kopf \etal \cite{scholkopf2000support}.
+The use of SVDD is popular in domains in which the majority of data belong to a single class and no distributional assumptions can be made.
 For example, SVDD is useful for analyzing sensor readings from reliable equipment for which almost all the readings describe the equipment's normal state of operation.

-Like other one-class classifiers, SVDD provides a geometric description of the observed data.
+SVDD provides a geometric description of the observed data.
 The SVDD classifier assigns a \emph{distance} to each point in the domain space; the distance measures the separation of that point from the training data.
 During scoring, any observation found to be at a \emph{large} distance from the training data might be an anomaly, and the user might choose to generate an alert.

 Several researchers have proposed using SVDD for multivariate process control \cite{sukchotrat2009one,camci2008general}.
-Other applications of SVDD involve monitoring condition of machines \cite{widodo2007support,ypma1999robust} and image classification \cite{sanchez2007one}.
+Other applications of SVDD involve monitoring condition of machines \cite{widodo2007support,ypma1999robust} and image classification \cite{sanchez2007one,liao2018new}.